Navigating Wedding Dress Codes: From Casual to Black Tie and Everything in Between

 A: Black-tie optional gives you the flexibility to wear either a dark suit or tuxedo.
 For women, a floor-length gown is appropriate but not necessary—a classy cocktail dress or elegant jumpsuit also works.

-See also The Most Popular "Wedding Band Styles"
+See also The Complete Guide to "Wedding Veil Styles"

 Q: Can I wear jeans to a casual wedding?